Why Culture Is a Leading Indicator of Risk

 Policies and controls will always matter.
 But they are not enough on their own.

-The real work of risk management happens in the behaviors that follow when no one is watching.
+The real work of risk management happens in the behaviours that follow when no one is watching.

-Understanding and addressing behavioral risk is a strategic advantage.
+Understanding and addressing behavioural risk is a strategic advantage.
 It allows organizations to align values, intentions, and reality in ways traditional risk tools cannot.

-If this reflects what you are seeing in your organization, it is worth paying attention to what behavior is telling you.
+If this reflects what you are seeing in your organization, it is worth paying attention to what behaviour is telling you.